facebook/react-native/docs/SignedAPKAndroid.md

 ### Enabling Proguard to reduce the size of the APK (optional)

-Proguard is a tool that can reduce the size of the APK by stripping parts of the React Native and its dependencies that your app is not using.
+Proguard is a tool that can reduce the size of the APK.
+It does this by stripping parts of the React Native Java bytecode (and its dependencies) that your app is not using.
+Don't expect massive reductions though.

 _Note: Make sure to thoroughly test your app if you've enabled Proguard.
 Proguard often requires configuration specific to each native library you're using.
 See `app/proguard-rules.pro`._